instana/nodejs/packages/aws-lambda/lambdas/README.md

 Use `bin/deploy-demo.sh` to deploy all four demo Lambda zip files.
 They will be deployed to region `us-east-2` by default.
 You can repeat that step as often as you like if the Lambda code has changed or you want to deploy zip files with a more recent npm package/local package.

 If you have built the zip files with `BUILD_LAMBDAS_WITH=layer`, the script will try to add the Lambda layer "instana-nodejs" to the deployed Lambda functions.
 The script will try to figure out the latest version of the Instana Node.js Lambda layer.
 Alternatively, you can also use `LAYER_VERSION` and `LAYER_ARN` to specifiy which layer you want to have added.
+Checkout the latest layers here: https://www.ibm.com/docs/en/instana-observability/current?topic=lambda-aws-native-tracing-nodejs

-E.g. run something like `LAYER_VERSION=23 LAYER_ARN=arn:aws:lambda:us-east-2:410797082306:layer:instana-nodejs:23 bin/deploy-demo.sh` or `LAYER_VERSION=10 LAYER_ARN=arn:aws:lambda:us-east-2:410797082306:layer:experimental-instana-nodejs-with-extension:10 bin/deploy-demo.sh`).
+E.g. run something like `LAYER_VERSION=167 LAYER_ARN=arn:aws:lambda:ap-southeast-1:410797082306:layer:instana-nodejs:167 bin/deploy-demo.sh`.

 Note that if you have use `BUILD_LAMBDAS_WITH=npm` or `BUILD_LAMBDAS_WITH=local` and the function already has the Instana Lambda layer, the deploy script will try to remove it and revert the handler back to `index.handler`.